+The City Light is not yet available for use, but is included in the Street Design Manual because it is undergoing engineering review.
+It is anticipated that the prototype of the light will be available for testing on city streets beginning Fall 2010.
 An international design competition to develop a new standard streetlight for New York City was held in 2004.
 The City Light design was selected as the winning entry.
-NYC DOT, the Office for Visual Interaction, and NYC DDC are working together to develop the proposed design into a luminaire for use on the city streets.
-The pilot luminaire will be tested in select areas in 2009.
+NYC DOT, the Office for Visual Interaction, and NYC DDC are working together to develop the proposed design into a luminaire.